Production of $\Xi(1530)$ in the $K^- p$ scattering process: production in the scattering process

 In the same way, one can investigate the $\Xi(1530)^{0}$ production in the $K^{-} p$ scattering process, and the relevant diagrams are shown in Fig.~\ref{Fig.2}.
-It should be noted that in the $u$-channel, the exchanged hyperons should only be $\Sigma$ and its resonances, while $\Lambda$ hyperon and its resonances are forbidden due to charge conservation.
-Thus, from the isospin symmetry, the contributions from $\Sigma$ hyperon and its resonances are the same in both $K^- p \to K^+ \Xi(1530)^-$ and $K^- p \to K^0 \Xi(1530)^0$ processes, while those from $\Lambda$ hyperon and its resonances are different in both processes.
+It should be noted that in the $u$ channel, the exchanged hyperons could only be $\Sigma$ and its resonances, while the $\Lambda$ hyperon and its resonances are forbidden due to charge conservation.
+Thus, from the isospin symmetry, the contributions from the $\Sigma$ hyperon and its resonances are the same in both $K^- p \to K^+ \Xi(1530)^-$ and $K^- p \to K^0 \Xi(1530)^0$ processes, while those from the $\Lambda$ hyperon and its resonances are different in both processes.